38 Dramatic Living Room Ideas for a Bold and Moody Vibe

 19. Cozy Fireplaces

-Fireplaces remain a sought-after feature in homes, with designers focusing on creating cozy layouts.
+Fireplaces remain a highly sought-after feature in homes, with designers focusing on creating cozy and inviting layouts.
 Modern fireplaces often feature clean lines and sleek finishes, while traditional styles incorporate stone or brick surrounds.
 Some homeowners opt for freestanding cone fireplaces for a midcentury modern look, while others choose room-spanning marble surrounds for a dramatic effect.